 Meet Katia

-Life will always hold uncertainty — it’s part of what makes it beautiful, and at times, overwhelming.
+Life will always hold uncertainty; it's part of what makes it beautiful, and at times, overwhelming.
 While we cannot control what happens, breathwork can transform how we meet the unknown.
 It teaches us to stay open, grounded, and present, even in the face of discomfort.

 If your body has been trying to reach you, this is a place to start.